Dantoro/project_therapy/datasets/custom_corpus/chatbot_sets/zahrizhalAli/zahrizhal_ali_readme.md

 ### Dataset Summary

 This dataset contains conversational pair of questions and answers in a single text related to Mental Health.
-Dataset was curated from popular healthcare blogs like WebMD, Mayo Clinic and HeatlhLine, online FAQs etc. All questions and answers have been anonymized to remove any PII data and pre-processed to remove any unwanted characters.
+Dataset was curated from popular healthcare blogs like WebMD, Mayo Clinic and HealthLine, online FAQs etc. All questions and answers have been anonymized to remove any PII data and pre-processed to remove any unwanted characters.

 ### Languages